 About 5 kilometers north of Paimpol is the Point de l'Arouest, the end point of the peninsula.
 From here you can catch the ferry to the rugged Île de Bréhat, which is only 2 kilometers away.
-The beach at the Point de l'Arouest is very rocky, at low tide you can see rocks everywhere from the water.
+The beach at the Point de l'Arouest is very rocky, at low tide you can see rocks everywhere in the water.
 Some rocks have acquired an intense yellow color due to lichen growth.

-continue to the Mont Saint Michel
+continue with Mont Saint Michel

-Excursions around Rennes
+Excursions from Rennes